hitchyjs/odem/docs-source/api/adapter.md

 const adapter = new MemoryAdapter();
 ```

-This adapter may be provided on calling `Model.define()` or on constructing an instance of your defined model afterwards.
+This adapter may be provided on calling `Model.define()` explicitly.
+In a default setup it is also used whenever omitting provision of adapter on calling that function.

 ## FileAdapter